CODAIT/redrock/README.md

     user="XXXXXXXX" #Bluemix Prod user credential
     password="XXXXXXXX" #Bluemix Prod password credential

 In some machines you don't need to sudo access hadoop before executing a hadoop command.
-In that case, search for **su - hadoop -c** in the script and delete it, executing only the following command between quotes.
+In that case, search for **su - hadoop -c** in the script and delete it, executing only the following command between quotes (be sure to remove the quotes).

 To execute the script use: **./retrieve-decahose-data.sh 2015-05-01 00 00 2015-07-31 23 50 /opt/tmp-data-decahose/ hdfs://localhost:9000/data/twitter/decahose/historical/**.
 It will generate a log file in the same directory with a name based on the start date, like: 2015-05-01_1447882385.txt